 Women who wanted to be treated as equals but could not relate to the aggressiveness of present-day feminism, and men who never disagreed with women’s equality and were nonetheless left out of a world created by radical feminism, could finally find in the book Lovism the word they were looking for to express their feelings and views.
 Both could say now, together, “I am not a feminist, I am not a men’s rights activist – I am a lovist: I support both sexes, not one, I support the other, not merely myself.“

-The book is critical of the assumptions of contemporary feminism, which amount to imposing norms and demands that neither women nor men consider relevant to their relations, and ultimately transform feminism into a dictating party.
-Much of the book is devoted to replacing feminist misconceptions about the two sexes with well-founded insights and perceptions, without which, no perspective could attend to people’s actual emotions and dreams.
+The book Lovism is critical of the assumptions of contemporary feminism which amount to norms that neither one of the two sexes considers relevant to their relations.
+Much of the book is devoted to providing accessible explanations with referenced data about the neuroscience of our sexuality, to replace widespread feminist misconceptions with founded concepts, without which, no perspective could attend to human beings’ needs, emotions and dreams.

 Get a notification when a new book by Henry Blair is released.

 A note to the reader: Some marginal religious groups seem to have previously adopted the term Lovism to represent agendas unknown to this writer.
 None of those agendas are related to the term Lovism as used here.
 Lovism as described here is not a religious or a mystical term but a humanist term.
 The term is pronounced with the emphasis being on the letter O in the word Love: Love(ism), Love(ist).